Clunies Surname

 How Common Is The Last Name Clunies? popularity and diffusion

-The surname is the 3,017,195th most frequent family name in the world.
-It is borne by around 1 in 173,512,998 people.
-The last name is predominantly found in The Americas, where 88 percent of Clunies live; 88 percent live in North America and 88 percent live in Anglo-North America.
+This surname is the 3,017,195th most frequently occurring last name globally It is held by around 1 in 173,512,998 people.
+Clunies is mostly found in The Americas, where 88 percent of Clunies live; 88 percent live in North America and 88 percent live in Anglo-North America.

-The surname is most common in The United States, where it is borne by 24 people, or 1 in 15,102,456.
-In The United States it is mostly found in: Maryland, where 25 percent reside, California, where 17 percent reside and Florida, where 17 percent reside.
-Besides The United States Clunies occurs in 3 countries.
-It also occurs in Canada, where 31 percent reside and Australia, where 10 percent reside.
+This last name is most numerous in The United States, where it is carried by 24 people, or 1 in 15,102,456.
+In The United States it is primarily concentrated in: Maryland, where 25 percent are found, California, where 17 percent are found and Florida, where 17 percent are found.
+Barring The United States this last name exists in 3 countries.
+It is also found in Canada, where 31 percent are found and Australia, where 10 percent are found.

 Clunies Family Population Trend historical fluctuation

 The incidence of Clunies has changed through the years.
-In The United States the number of people bearing the Clunies surname expanded 1,200 percent between 1880 and 2014.
+In The United States the number of people who held the Clunies surname expanded 1,200 percent between 1880 and 2014.

 Clunies Last Name Statistics demography

-In The United States those bearing the Clunies surname are 30.1% more likely to be registered Democrats than The US average, with 83.33% being registered to vote for the party.
+In The United States those bearing the Clunies surname are 30.1% more likely to be registered Democrats than The US average, with 83.33% registered with the party.

 The amount Clunies earn in different countries varies somewhat.
 In United States they earn 42.6% more than the national average, earning $61,531 USD per year and in Canada they earn 35.02% more than the national average, earning $67,084 CAD per year.